Stahl99/blockchain-voting-system/admin-tool/readme.md

 * Enter your blockchain url, the public key of a wallet with enough ether (f.e. an account created by truffle) and the contract address the bvs_backend contract is runnning at.
   You can get this information from the `npm run migrate` step [see here](../backend/)
 * Click the save button to write the election to the blockchain
-* Choose a file location for the generated private keys (stored in PrKeys.txt)
+* Choose a file location for the generated private keys (stored in PrivKeys.txt)
 * Use these private keys to vote in the client tool